flabbergast/sha204_playground/avr/README.md

 - The subdirectory `SHA204` contains a re-usable library, working on both AVR8 and XMEGA architectures.
 Note that only 16MHz and 32MHz CPU speeds are tested.
-- At the moment, only Single-Wire Interface for ATSHA204 is implemented, by bit-banging in C (so a speedy CPU is probably required).
+- At the moment, the Single-Wire Interface for ATSHA204 is implemented by bit-banging in C (so a speedy CPU is probably required).
+I2C interface uses hardware TWI module in (x)megas.
 - The firmware also enumerates as a Keyboard.
 This functionality is not used at the moment; see `LufaLayer.h` for the functions that can generate "keypresses".